FUEL has dual identities. It is both a gift shop and a business course.

 FUEL Studio and Gift Shop

-Located at the Jutila Center, Suite 307, to the right of the lobby, the Finlandia University Experiential Learning (FUEL) Studio and Gift Shop is a student-run retail and consignment business.
-Each semester a new group of students leads the store by setting entrepreneurship goals, bringing in new items to sell and implementing their own improvements.
+Located at the Jutila Center Campus, Suite 307, to the right of the lobby, the Finlandia University Experiential Learning (FUEL) Studio and Gift Shop is a student-run retail and consignment business.
+Each semester a new group of students leads the store by setting entrepreneurship goals, bringing in new items to sell, and implementing their own improvements.
 Part of what makes the FUEL Studio and Gift Shop interesting is that it is always changing.

 FUEL Studio and Gift Shop offers a variety of items.
 Most notably, it offers art from our very own International School of Art and Design (ISAD) students and faculty.
-FUEL students also source locally made or distributed items such as coffee, candy, jams, candles, jewelry, art, bags, knitwear, clothing and more.
+FUEL students also source locally made or distributed items such as coffee, candy, jams, candles, jewelry, art, purses, knitwear, clothing and more.
 The FUEL Studio and Gift Shop is open to the public.
+Check for store for hours.

 The FUEL Course

 The FUEL (Finlandia University Experiential Learning) Course is an experiential course.
-Finnish education emphasizes the importance of experiential learning – or put another way, “learning-by- doing.”
-What better way to gain confidence and to test your abilities than to do something hands-on.
+Finnish education emphasizes the importance of experiential learning – or put another way, “learning-by- doing”.
+What better way to gain confidence and to test your abilities than to do something hands-on?
 Students across campus disciplines are encouraged to take this course.
 The interdisciplinary nature of the class means that students get to see entrepreneurship priorities and solutions through another FUEL team member’s perspective.
-Famous design houses such as IDEO, intentionally hire across disciplines go foster creativity.
-It happens at FUEL Studio too.
+Famous design houses such as IDEO https://www.ideo.com/ intentionally hire across disciplines go foster creativity.
+It happens at FUEL too.

 Four key components